mydentalhygienist

 If you have concerns about your oral health, such as tooth pain or bleeding gums, it's important to have a dental visit prior to your surgical procedure.
 Dental disease may not hurt and can go undetected, so even if you don't have concerns, having a dental visit before your surgery is a good idea.
 This way you can be confident your mouth is healthy while you focus on your recovery.

 The mouth is the gateway to the body!
 Anything that affects your body can affect your oral health.
-Your dentist and dental professionals are partners in keeping you healthy and happy.
+Your dentist and dental hygienist are partners in keeping you healthy and happy.

 Good luck with your surgery!